Plantation History

 In the cookhouse, food was baked in iron pots that were called coal pots (due to the charcoal used as cooking fuel).
 Herbs for medicine and cooking were gathered from small garden plots (called provision gardens) tended by the workers, who had to grow their own food.
 Maran bush was used for brooms and baskets were made from hoop vine.
 Archaeologists have uncovered colonoware on the site, which was the locally made pottery used by the workers for cooking and storage.

-A holding cell called “the dungeon,” used to punish rebellious workers, also remains on the plantation.
+A holding cell called “the dungeon,” used to punish rebellious workers, can also be found amid the Annaberg sugar plantation ruins.
 Rust stains show where shackles were once attached to the walls and some of the inscriptions scrawled by prisoners still exist.

 Although only trace evidence is left, there was once more than 16 workers’ quarters on the plantation hillside.
-In the rubble, archaeologists have uncovered some of the building materials used, revealing the wattle-and-daub construction technique used.
+In the rubble, archaeologists have uncovered some of the building materials used, revealing the wattle-and-daub construction technique.

 Two people stand by a wooden railing overlooking the ocean and islands, reading an informational sign titled "Freedom Across the Narrows" while touring the ruins of the Annaberg Sugar Plantation on St. John in the USVI.